zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 - Real-time 3D visualization of robot shape
 - Stereo camera integration for visual validation

-This interface enables intuitive interaction with the robot system.
+This interface enables intuitive interaction with the prototype platform.

 ## Demo Video